arskom/spyne/doc/source/manual/metadata.rst

 While this is not really necessary in the world of the dynamic languages, it'd still be nice to specify the exceptions your service can throw in the interface document.
-Plus, it will be easier to interoperate with Java-like languages where exceptions are kept on a short leash.
+Plus, intefacing with your services will just feel more natural with languages like Java where exceptions are kept on a short leash.

 What's next?
 ^^^^^^^^^^^^